braincore/marchitect/README.md

 * `install` (installing software)
 * `update` (updating software)
-* `clean` (removing software, if needed)
+* `clean` (removing software, if needed, but generally impractical)
 * `start` (starting services)
 * `stop` (stopping services).

-Despite this convention, `mode` can be anything as you'll choosing the modes to execute your site plans with.
+Despite this convention, `mode` can be anything as you'll be choosing the modes to execute your site plans with.

 Within `_execute()`, you're given all the freedom to shoot yourself in the